 - Checks.
 When you write a check, it is processed through the Federal Reserve system.
 We receive data files of cashed checks from the Federal Reserve each day.
 The checks drawn on your account are compiled from these data files and paid each day.
-We process the payments in the draft order, lowest to highest. - ACH Payments.
+We process the payments in check number order, lowest to highest. - ACH Payments.
 We receive data files every day from the Federal Reserve with Automated Clearing House (ACH) transactions.
 These include, for example, automatic bill payments you have authorized.
-ACH transactions for your account are posted throughout the day in the order received. - PIN-Based Debit Card Purchase Transactions.
+ACH transactions for your account are posted throughout the day in the following order: ACH Settlement date (in accordance with Nacha rules), ACH credit items, ACH debit items, then all remaining items from lowest to highest amount. - PIN-Based Debit Card Purchase Transactions.
 These are purchase transactions using your debit card for which a merchant may require you to enter your personal identification number (PIN) at the time of sale.
 They are processed through a PIN debit network.
 These transactions are similar to ATM withdrawal transactions because the money is usually deducted from your account immediately at the time of the transaction.
 However, depending on the merchant, a PIN-based transaction may not be immediately presented for payment. - Signature-Based Debit Card Purchase Transactions.
 These are purchase transactions using your debit card that are processed through a signature-based network.
 Rather than entering a PIN, you typically sign for the purchase; however, merchants may not require your signature for certain transactions.
 Merchants may seek authorization for these types of transactions.
-As discussed above, the authorization request places a hold on funds in your account when the authorization is completed, reducing your available balance by the amount authorized
+As discussed above, the authorization request places a hold on funds in your account when the authorization is completed, reducing your available balance by the amount authorized.